Anchor Attention for Hybrid Crowd Forecasts Aggregation: Aggregation Setup

-The participants of the study were recruited through the Amazon Mechanical Turk platform as well as through advertisements conducted on blogs and periodicals related to geopolitical forecasting.
-Recruitment was done exclusively before the beginning of the study.
-Forecasters were free to provide forecasts to any number of open questions that were available.
+The study's human forecasters were recruited through the Amazon Mechanical Turk platform and advertisements on blogs and periodicals related to geopolitical forecasting.
+Recruitment took place before the study began.
+Forecasters were free to provide forecasts to any number of questions.
 To maintain user engagement, new questions were added to the platform each week.
-The duration that a question was active varied in length from 3 days to 184 days, and some contingent stop questions closed early when the event occurred before the close date.
-Forecasters are allowed and encouraged to update their predictions as they receive new information over time.
-If a user updates his/her forecasts over time, both old and new forecasts by the user on the question are used.
+The questions were active from 3 days to 184 days.
+Forecasters were allowed and encouraged to update their predictions as they received new information over time.
+Forecasters are paid \$16 for two hours of work and are invited back each week to submit forecasts on new questions, and to update existing ones.

-Overall, we had $2,240$ participants producing $98,258$ forecasts over $375$ questions.
-Table~\ref{tbl:summary} shows a summary of the data we collected.
-There was a wide variance in the number of forecasts a given question received.
-This was due to difficulty, which primarily stems from the amount of research required to generate a forecast.
+Overall, throughout our hybrid forecasting project, we had $2,240$ participants producing $98,258$ forecasts on $375$ questions.
+Table~\ref{tbl:summary} shows a summary of the data.
+There was a wide variance in the number of forecasts that a given question received.
+This was due to the question's difficulty, primarily stemming from the amount of research required to generate a forecast.